SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 ## Lab: Graphic and Web Applications

 In the current chapter we learned about **loops** as a programming construction that allows to repeat a particular action or a group of actions multiple times.
 Now let's play with them.
-In order to do that, we will draw some figures that will consist of a large number made up of repeating graphical elements, but this time we will not do it on the console, but in a graphical environment using "**turtle graphics**".
+To do that, we will draw some figures that will consist of a large number made up of repeating graphical elements, but this time we will not do it on the console, but in a graphical environment using "**turtle graphics**".
 It will be interesting.
 And it is not hard at all.
 Try it!

 ### Problem: Turtle Graphics GUI Application